defold/defold.github.io/llms/examples.md

 ## Mesh

 - [Mesh](https://defold.com/llms/examples/mesh/triangle.md) - This example shows how to create a basic mesh component in the shape of a triangle
+- [Textured Mesh](https://defold.com/llms/examples/mesh/textured.md) - This example shows how to create a textured mesh component in the shape of a rectangle

 ## Model